kgxsz/devops-101/part-four/README.md

 Now go back to the `PIPELINES` tab and hit the pause button to unpause the pipeline.
 Within a few moments it should start to run:

 - click the yellow (or green if it's complete) bar
-- on the left hand panel you should see `test`, click on it
+- on the left hand `JOBS` panel you should see `test`, click on it
-- now click on the `Console` tab
+- now go to the `Console` tab if you're not already there

 Within a minute or so you should see a bunch of output showing the jobs being carried out on the Go agent.
 Have a read through it and see if you can discern what's going on.